unahouExosite/docs/portals/README.md

 Get a portals user token.
 This token can be used for logging into a domain or making API calls.

+* The token expires in 30 days once its generated.

 ##### Request
 Request string.
 * `"reDirect"` - URL when login fail reDirect to where.